-In addition to the audiovisual streams typically exchanged between media space nodes, the ME-dia Space nodes also share a data channel (implemented via a shared, distributed dictionary data structure [4]).
-Through this data channel, the teleworker can control a variety of configuration options for the workplace node, including the degree of blurring applied to the video channel [30] and the frequency that video frames are exchanged between the nodes when the ME-dia Space is not actively being used for a conversation.
+In addition to the audiovisual streams typically exchanged between media space nodes, the ME-dia Space nodes also share a data channel (implemented using a shared, distributed dictionary data structure [4]).
+Through this data channel, the teleworker can control a variety of configuration options for the workplace node, including the degree of blurring applied to the video channel (after [27]) and the frequency that video frames are exchanged between the nodes when the ME-dia Space is not actively being used for a conversation.

-The data channel also provides remote access to a Phidgets InterfaceKit [15] attached to the workplace ME-dia Space node.
-The InterfaceKit hosts several physical components, including a commercial, accessibility-oriented swing door opener and a Phidgets motion detection sensor (Figure 1).
-The door opener is controlled remotely using Phidgets, allowing the distant teleworker to open or close the door at will.
-The door state becomes an awareness mechanism (see also the Telepresence "Door Mouse" [6], although our implementation is distinct and affords remote-operability, a novel contribution of this research).
-The motion sensor is suspended directly over the entry area just inside the workplace doorway; the motion value returned by this sensor is sent over the data channel and is used to notify the remote teleworker when a colleague enters, moves around in, or leaves the workplace office space.
+The data channel also provides remote access to a Phidgets InterfaceKit [14] attached to the workplace ME-dia Space node.
+The InterfaceKit hosts several physical components, including a commercial, accessibility-oriented swing door opener and a Phidgets motion detection sensor.
+An electrical switch on the door opener can be controlled remotely using the Phidgets protocol, allowing the distant teleworker to command the door to open or close.
+The motion sensor is suspended directly over the entry area just inside the workplace doorway; the motion value returned by this sensor is sent over the data channel and used to notify the remote teleworker when a colleague enters, moves around in, or leaves the workplace office space.
 This sensed motion helps to compensate for the lack of everyday audio cues that signal the arrival of visitors when the teleworker is working from home (recall that audio is not always on).

 In the ME-dia Space, we combined traditional audiovisual media space channels with motion sensing and door actuation capabilities to provide a variety of awareness horizons for both the teleworker and his colleagues when the ME-dia Space is in use (see Figure 2).
-At the coarsest level of granularity (shown in orange), the ME-dia Space allows the door to be remotely opened or closed to provide workplace colleagues with an awareness of the teleworker's general availability and to provide the teleworker with a coarse awareness of activity in the common area.
+At the coarsest level of granularity, the ME-dia Space allows the door to be remotely opened or closed to provide workplace colleagues with an awareness of the teleworker's general availability and to provide the teleworker with a coarse awareness of activity in the common area.
 This awareness horizon exploits many of the physical affordances and location attributes of the physical office.
-At an intermediate level of granularity (shown in green), lowfidelity video of the remote teleworker is displayed to passers by near the workplace office and motion detection information in the vicinity of the workplace office door is conveyed to the teleworker's home office to indicate when someone might be "dropping by" to initiate a conversation.
-At the highest level of granularity (shown in purple), workplace colleagues can fully enter the office, sit down, and converse with the teleworker over the high-fidelity audiovisual links provided by the ME-dia Space.
+At an intermediate level of granularity, low-fidelity video of the remote teleworker is displayed to passersby near the workplace office and motion detection information in the vicinity of the workplace office door is conveyed to the teleworker's home office to indicate when someone might be "dropping by" to initiate a conversation.
+At the highest level of granularity, workplace colleagues can fully enter the office, sit down, and converse with the teleworker over the high-fidelity audio- and video-links provided by the ME-dia Space.